 - It can be a dip (leave it as a thick consistency), a spread (a little thinner), a sauce (thin to desired consistency) or salad dressings (thinner).

-- Today, I spread it onto buckwheat crispbreads, and, inspired by Gourmet Girl, placed wafer thin slices of cucumber on top, and drizzled a little chilli powder over the cucumbers to give it extra bite.
+- Today, I spread it onto buckwheat crispbreads, and placed wafer thin slices of cucumber on top, and drizzled a little chilli powder over the cucumbers to give it extra bite.

 - You can drizzle over salads, serve as a thick sauce with char grilled eggplant slices.